Cloud-Awesome/power-portal-gds-accelerator/README.md

 ## Feedback and Suggestions

-I'm always happy to receive feedback, bug reports or any pull requests submitted.
+I'm always happy to receive [feedback](https://twitter.com/Arthur82), [questions, bug reports, or feature requests](https://github.com/Cloud-Awesome/power-portal-gds-accelerator/issues/new/choose)

 Hope this repo helps someone get up and running faster and if there's something manual that is taking more time to get up and running, let me know!